leo3tian/dashboard-demo/README.md

 The frontend is organized to cleanly separate UI components (src/components), data fetching logic (src/assets), and the user type (src/types.ts), making the codebase easier to read, scale, and maintain.

-The backend is organized so that server ops (main.go) are separated from the user type (user.go).
+The backend is organized so that server logic (main.go) is separated from the user type (user.go).
 Data is stored in its own json file (data/users.json), making it easier to switch from reading static data to eventually pulling from a database.

 ## Technical Choices

-- End-to-end typing: One of the project constraints that I wanted to take advantage of is that both TypeScript (frontend) and Go (backend) are statically typed - this let me define a single User type, making data consistently structured across the system.
+- End-to-end typing: One of the project constraints that I wanted to take advantage of is that both TypeScript (frontend) and Go (backend) are statically typed - this let me define a single User type, making data consistently structured across the stack.
 ```ts
 export type User = {
   name: string;